CelsusSound AV receivers Best Home Theater Receiver Under $500

 Best Home Theater Receiver Under $500

-Do you want to optimize your multimedia system and buy a quality receiver?
+Do you want to optimize your multimedia system and buy a good receiver?
 Is your budget limited, or do you just not want to overpay for unnecessary functionality?
-Then I have prepared a list of the best receivers under $500 for you.
-I can assure you that it’s possible to get excellent results from a mid-range AVR at a reasonable price.
+If so, I have prepared a list of the best receivers under $500 for you.
+I can assure you that it’s possible to get worthy results even from a mid-range AVR at a reasonable price.

 Our pick